Associate Dean: Linda Frontiero

 The baccalaureate program in nursing prepares graduates for entry level professional nursing practice.
 The sciences, arts, humanities, and foundations of the profession are all integral parts of the curriculum.

 Graduates are well-prepared for advanced study in graduate level courses.
-The BSN degree and the LPN to BSN degree require 120 credits, with 55 credits earned specifically in nursing.
+The BSN degree and the LPN to BSN degree require 120 credits, with 55 credits earned in nursing.

-Following the successful completion of NUR 200, the LPN student moves to full-time day status in the first semester of junior year.
+Following the successful completion of NUR 200, the LPN student moves to full-time day status starting in the first semester of junior year.

 The Accelerated Second Bachelor of Science in Nursing is a 16-month full-time program.
 The Accelerated Bachelor of Science in nursing (ABSN) program is designed for those who have a bachelor’s degree in a non-nursing discipline and wish to pursue a career in nursing.
 The program is designed as a cohort model with a new cohort beginning each May.
+Students must complete required prerequisite courses to be eligible to apply.

 The Mission of the Salem State University School of Nursing is to educate students to become professional nurse leaders in practice, scholarship, and service.
 Grounded in patient-centered quality care, the program fosters a spirit of inquiry based upon ethical principles to lead in a diverse and dynamic global environment.